dahe-cvl/vhh_sbd/ApiSphinxDocumentation/source/index.rst

    * **ApiSphinxDocumentation/**: includes all files to generate the documentation as well as the created documentations (html, pdf)
    * **config/**: this folder includes the required configuration file
-   * **stc/**: this folder represents the shot-type-classification module and builds the main part of this repository
+   * **sbd/**: this folder represents the shot-type-classification module and builds the main part of this repository
    * **Demo/**: this folder includes a demo script to demonstrate how the package have to be used in customized applications
    * **Develop/**: includes scripts to evaluate the implemented approach as well as several helper scripts used during development stage.
 Furthermore, a script is included to create the package documentation (pdf, html).
    * **README.md**: this file gives a brief description of this repository (e.g. link to this documentation)
    * **requirements.txt**: this file holds all python lib dependencies and is needed to install the package in your own virtual environment
-   * **setup.py**: this script is needed to install the stc package in your own virtual environment
+   * **setup.py**: this script is needed to install the sbd package in your own virtual environment

 Setup  instructions
 ===================